The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Numerical validation

-To empirically validate the near-optimality of our designs, we can perform a brute-force search over algorithms $(\alpha,\beta,\eta)$ and make a scatter plot of the performance $(\rho,\gamma)$ to see where our designs lie compared to the Pareto-optimal front.
-To facilitate sampling, the following result provides bounds on admissible tuples $(\alpha,\beta,\eta)$.
+To empirically validate our designs from \cref{thm:RHB,thm:RAM}, we performed a brute-force analysis of algorithms $(\alpha,\beta,\eta)$ and made a scatter plot of sensitivity vs.\ convergence rate.
+The following result facilitates sampling by providing bounds on admissible $(\alpha,\beta,\eta)$.